dwavesystems/dwave-ocean-sdk/docs/quantum_research/experimental_research.rst

 Experimental Research
 =====================

-Some QPU solvers in the |cloud|_ service support experimental features used for advanced research, described in this section.
+Some QPU solvers support experimental features used for advanced research, described in this section.

 .. note::
     Not all accounts have access to such research quantum computers.